vascofg/tnel/README.md

 ## Heroku

-There is already an app configured in Heroku [here](http://blooming-savannah-4545.herokuapp.com/).
+There is already an app configured in Heroku [here](http://meau.herokuapp.com/).

 To deploy to it, you have to add the remote to your git repository:

-    heroku git:remote -a blooming-savannah-4545
+    heroku git:remote -a meau

 And then it's as simple as